PTB-PSt1/PyDynamic_tutorials/README.md

  ### Get a local copy to work offline

-To get started on your local machine basically follow these simple steps, which we will take you through in the following:
+To get started on your local machine, follow these simple steps:

 1. Clone the repository, if you haven't already
 1. Set up a virtual environment for PyDynamic_tutorials